-What Is Fatty Liver Disease in Cats?
+What Is Fatty Liver Disease?

-Signs of Fatty Liver Disease in Cats
+Symptoms of Fatty Liver Disease in Cats

-Causes of Fatty Liver Disease in Cats
+Causes of Fatty Liver Disease

 Diagnosing Fatty Liver Disease in Cats

-If you suspect your cat has fatty liver disease or it has stopped eating, it should be seen by a veterinarian as soon as possible.
-A veterinarian will perform a full physical examination, take a full history, and obtain a blood sample to perform a complete blood count and check organ function.
-Specific enzymes in the blood provide information that a veterinarian uses to help them determine whether or not the liver is functioning well.
-These enzymes may provide an indication that your cat has fatty liver disease or another problem causing the same symptoms.
+If you suspect your cat has fatty liver disease or it has stopped eating for more than a day or two, it should be seen by a veterinarian as soon as possible.
+A veterinarian will perform a full physical examination, take a full history, and obtain a blood sample to perform a complete blood count and check organ function, as well as look for signs of underlying illnesses.

-How to Prevent Fatty Liver Disease in Cats
+How to Prevent Fatty Liver Disease

 Hepatic Lipidosis in Cats (Fatty Liver Syndrome in Cats).
 VCA Hospitals.